Giving Amazon Managed Service for Prometheus permission to send alert messages to your Amazon SNS topic - Amazon Managed Service for Prometheus

-Giving Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic
+Giving Amazon Managed Service for Prometheus permission to send alert messages to your Amazon SNS topic

 You must give Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic.
-The following policy statement includes a Condition statement to help prevent the confused deputy security problem.
+The following policy statement will give that permission.
+It includes a Condition statement to help prevent a security problem known as the confused deputy problem.
 The Condition statement restricts access to the Amazon SNS topic to allow only operations coming from this specific account and Amazon Managed Service for Prometheus workspace.
 For more information about the confused deputy problem, see Cross-service confused deputy prevention.

 To give Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic